VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 Whatever, anyway I went out for a long time this day.
 I was craving some eel, but before that I also needed to get cream, so I went window shopping for a long time.
 They have SO MUCH lotion here, but no cream... in the end I went to hell (Don Quijote) and I found some moisturising gel, which sounded quite interesting.
 I found out it's like even lighter than lotion later though, but honestly considering my skin is not really that oily or dry, I figured I should try it.
 The reason I used cream before was because it lasted super long, but it wasn't like much better than lotion in the first place for me.

-After that, I ate at an Izakaya that specialised in eel dishes.
+After that, I ate at an Izakaya called [Idumo](https://maps.app.goo.gl/pVuuXhhdHgGn2x5A8) that specialised in eel dishes.
 I got 2 dishes, a Garlic Harami Bowl, and an Unaju Take.
 The reason I got 2 dishes was because I failed like crazy getting the Garlic Harami Bowl because I thought it was an eel dish but it was steak... and I'm eating at an eel place... and I'm craving eel... so I HAD to get the Unaju Take.
 It was kind of a mistake because I was already full by the Garlic Harami Bowl, but I had to get some fucking eel man.
 The Garlic Harami Bowl was 1980 yen, and the Unaju Take bowl was 1990 yen; both were on the bit of the pricey side, but they were some really bougie dishes I can't lie, and they tasted fucking amazing so like I honestly don't care they could've charged me like 25 bux for each instead really.

 ![Garlic Harami Don](./sendai25.jpg) ![Unaju Take](./sendai26.jpg)